MinghaoLin2000/MinghaoLin2000.github.io/_pages/about.md

 And I am also a prospective PhD student in 2023 fall.
 I received my bachelor's degree from Jiangxi Normal University in 2022.
 At Jiangxi Normal University, I created the CTF security team [风信子信息安全工作室](https://www.jxnusec.cn/) which has become the top-tier CTF university team in China.

-My research interest focus on system security and design automatic tool to find more vulnerabilities.
+My research interest focuss on software security and system security as well as designing novelty automatic approach to detect more vulnerabilities.

 Work experience
 ======